hsgroup30num1/homework-group-30/README.md

 Project14: Implement a PGP scheme with SM2<br>
 Project15: implement sm2 2P sign with real network communication<br>
 Project16: implement sm2 2P decrypt with real network communication<br>
+Project19: forge a signature to pretend that you are Satoshi<br>

 ### （二）未完成project
 Project4: do your best to optimize SM3 implementation (software)<br>